 Caring for someone with advanced cancer

-If your loved one is diagnosed with advanced cancer, it means that a cure is no longer possible.
-Instead treatment is to keep the cancer under control and relieve any symptoms.
+If your loved one is diagnosed with metastatic or advanced cancer, it means that a cure is no longer possible.
+Instead, treatment aims to keep the cancer under control and relieve symptoms.

 Care to relieve symptoms is called palliative care.